Contrast-Security-OSS/docs/content/installation/netcore/install/Supported-technology-netcore.md

 | Windows Workstation        | 7, 8/8.1, 10            | x86, x64     |

-The .NET Core agent does **not** support the following Windows distributions at this time:
+The agent does **not** support the following Windows distributions at this time:

 * Windows on ARM

-#### Containers
+#### Technologies

-Under Windows, the following technologies are supported:
+Under Windows, the .NET Core agent supports the following technologies:

 | Technology                 | Supported versions                       |
 | -------------------------- | ---------------------------------------- |
 | Server container           | Kestrel, IISHttpServer                   |
 | Hosting container          | Self-hosted, IIS, IIS Express            |

-When running on Windows, the .NET Core agent does **not** support the following technologies at this time:
+When running on Windows, the agent does **not** support the following technologies at this time:

 * Http.sys (formerly called WebListener)